kkrawiec/swim/README.md

 Krzysztof (Chris) Krawiec, <krawiec at cs.put.poznan.pl>
 Sept 2016

-SWIM is a compact library that implements the basic functionality of Genetic Programming (GP), a popular stochastic approach to program synthesis [^fg].
-I developed its early version in the process of preparing my recent book on behavioral program synthesis using GP [^bps].
+SWIM is a compact library that implements the basic functionality of [Genetic Programming (GP)][fg], a popular stochastic approach to program synthesis.
+I developed its early version in the process of preparing my recent [book][bps] on behavioral program synthesis using GP.

 GP is an evolutionary algorithm (EA) working with a population of programs, represented as combinatorial structures (AST-like trees, instruction sequences, graphs - depending on the 'genre' of GP).
 In each iteration, programs in the population are evaluated (assessed how well they realize the required functionality), and the well-performing ones are selected and modified using search operators (mutated and crossed-over).
 In this process, the quality of programs tends to gradually improve and ultimately the sought program is usually synthesized after a number of generations.